 Revenues are recognized when service is delivered.
 AMP's rates for capacity and energy billed to members are designed by the board of trustees to recover actual costs.
-The OMEGA Joint Ventures' rates for capacity and energy billed to members are designed by the board of participants to recover actual costs, except for OMEGA JV4 where rates for transmission services are set by contracts with the members.
-In general, costs are defined to include cost of purchased power and operations (except for depreciation and amortization) and debt service requirements.
-Rates charged to OMEGA JV2 and OMEGA JV6 financing members for debt service are paid to AMP to retire the financing obligations (Note 8).
-Accordingly, OMEGA JV2 and OMEGA JV6 will generate negative operating margins during the operating life of the electric generators.
+In general, costs are defined to include AMP's costs of purchased power and operations (except for depreciation and amortization) and debt service requirements.

+Rates charged to member communities participating in the Gorsuch Project include debt service requirements of Gorsuch Project Bonds.
 The rates for the Gorsuch Project are set by the board of trustees and are reviewed periodically.
 Operating expenses in the statements of revenues and expenses for the Gorsuch Project include interest on these bonds, depreciation of utility plant and amortization of intangible assets.

-The Organization's practice is to bill participating members all costs incurred unless the expenditures were financed by long-term debt.
-Capital expenditures not externally financed are generally included in current rates billed to participating members.
-Members also pay a service fee based on kilowatt hours purchased through AMP and retail sales of kilowatt hours in each member's electric system.
+For the Gorsuch Project, AMP's practice is to bill participating members all costs incurred unless the expenditures were financed by long-term debt.

+Rates charged to members for non-Gorsuch Project power are based on the actual cost of purchased power.
+Members also pay a service fee based on kilowatt hours purchased through AMP and retail sales of kilowatt hours in each member electric system.